mike-gimelfarb/cocoa/docs/multivariate.rst

 Powell's Methods
 -------------------

 Several of M.J.D.
-Powell's optimization methods are implemented in COCOA.
+Powell's optimization methods are implemented.
 The references for this body of work can be found in:

 * Powell, Michael JD.
 "The BOBYQA algorithm for bound constrained optimization without derivatives."
 Cambridge NA Report NA2009/06, University of Cambridge, Cambridge 26 (2009): 26-46.